-Eurex envisages two types of Market-Making/Liquidity provisioning activities for Futures and Options:
+Eurex envisages two types of Market-Making and Liquidity provisioning activities for Futures and Options:

 The maximum bid-ask range for Regulatory Market-Making is available under the following link: